cockroachdb/docs/src/current/cockroachcloud/managing-cmek.md

     cat cmek_config.json | jq
     ~~~

-After you have built your CMEK configuration manifest with the details of your cluster and provisioned the service account and KMS key in GCP, return to [Enabling CMEK for a CockroachDB {{ site.data.products.dedicated }} cluster]({% link cockroachcloud/managing-cmek.md %}#step-4-activate-cmek).
+After you have built your CMEK configuration manifest with the details of your cluster and provisioned the service account and KMS key in GCP, return to [Enabling CMEK for a CockroachDB {{ site.data.products.advanced }} cluster]({% link cockroachcloud/managing-cmek.md %}#step-4-activate-cmek).

 ### Step 4.
 Activate CMEK